seisvelas/seisvelas/README.md

 I am a mute actor
 miming only the words I'm brave enough to sign
 so when Othello tells Desdemona that he -
-but no, the lines are ripped off the script.
+but no, the lines are ripped off the page.
 So maybe I can't tell you in English how I feel
 Do you speak Catalán?